russelltadams/mkdocs-material-pwa-vercel.com/README.md

 ## To-Do

+* Explain the PWA bits (manifest, service worker, and supporting bits)
 * Add some `Hipster Ipsum` to the demo content to show off the power of the material theme, or make the pages long enough that the TOC comes into play
 * Add some kind of notification or link to let the user know you can install the PWA.
 Chrome has a notification if you notice it, but I am not sure how other browser handle this if at all
 * Play witht the `now` stuff that Zeit provides